 - A drug to stimulate color-producing cells (melanocytes).
 Called afamelanotide, this potential treatment is implanted under the skin to promote the growth of melanocytes.

 - A drug that helps control melanoctyes.
-Prostaglandin E2 is being tested as a way to restore skin color in people with localized vitiligo that isn't spreading.
+Prostaglandin E2 is being tested as a way to restore skin color in people with vitiligo that isn't widespread or spreading.
 It's applied to the skin as a gel.

 Lifestyle and home remedies